bkim3395/grailed_backend/README.md

 ### User.resolve_duplicates(dry_run)

-    This class method resolves users that share same username by concatenting an incrementing integer to the username string.
+    This class method resolves users that have same username with another user by concatenting an incrementing integer to the username string.
 The first occurance of username value will be ignored.

     It accepts an argument called "dry_run".
 Its default value is false.
-    If it's false, then the function will alter the rows to resolve the conflicts and update the database.
-If it's true, no alteration to the rows and the database would be made and print the user row that have same usernames on console instead.
+    If it's false, the changes to the rows would be saved to the database.

-    The function will return an ActiveRecord:Relations object that will contain all User rows that have duplicate usernames with another User row.
+    If it's true, the changes to the rows won't be saved to the database and instead the app will print altered User rows on Rails console.

-    If dry_run was false, it will show updated usernames for each User row.
+    The function will return an ActiveRecord:Relations object that will contain all altered User rows that had duplicate usernames with another User row.

     This function ignores duplicate usernames that are disallowed because that is handled by User.resolve_forbidden_usernames separately.